artsy/README/careers/ladder.md

 ### Evaluation criteria

 - Knowledge Leadership
-  - Level of knowledge in a specific area
+  - Level of knowledge in a specific business area
   - Breadth and depth of technical and soft skills
 - Impact
   - Nature and impact of problems solved and decisions made